Best Video Editing Tools in 2026 for Every Skill Level

 CapCut is absurdly capable for a free tool.
 Made by ByteDance (the company behind TikTok), it started as a mobile editor and grew into a full desktop application.
 The feature set rivals paid tools: multi-track timeline, keyframes, speed ramping, color correction, captions, transitions, and an enormous library of effects and templates.

 The free version includes everything most creators need.
-The Pro plan at $7.99/month adds cloud storage, premium effects, and removes the one-minute limit on some AI features.
+The Pro plan costs $19.99/month and adds cloud storage, premium effects, and removes limits on AI features.
+Note that the free plan now includes a watermark on exports, and Pro-tagged templates also add watermarks unless you subscribe.

 CapCut is particularly strong for social media content.
 The vertical video templates, auto-caption feature, and TikTok-style effects make it the fastest path from raw footage to published social content.
 The learning curve is gentle, and the results look polished.